The following post is from Rachel of The Minimalist Mom: 90 Clutter-Free Gift Ideas

 Things to nibble, sip, read, watch, learn, laugh, smell, relax, pamper, sweat through, and love.
 Nothing to dust.

 Gifting something to eat or drink is a great way to introduce a friend to a treasured delicacy.
-The recipe links in here are from some of my favorite food writers.
+The recipe links here are from some of my favorite food writers.
 The peppermint bark is divine, and I made many, many batches of the biscotti as favors for my wedding.

 - Chocolate, Cheese, Fruit, Wine of the Month Club membership